-The directors do not expect that the adoption of these standards listed above will have a material impact on the financial statements of the Group in future periods, except for IFRS 9, Financial Instruments, which will impact both the measurement and disclosure of Financial Instruments.
+The directors do not expect that the adoption of these standards listed above will have a material impact on the financial statements of the Group in future periods, except for IFRS 9 - Financial instruments, which will impact both the measurement and disclosure of Financial Instruments, and IFRS 15 - Revenue from Contracts with Customers, which may have an impact on revenue recognition and related disclosures.
 Beyond the information above, it is not practicable to provide a reasonable estimate of the effect of these standards, until a detailed review has been completed.